stelviodev/stelvio/docs/guides/dns.md

     )
     ```

     This class will handle the creation and validation of the TLS certificate for your custom domain.
     You can then use this domain in your Stelvio application.

+    **However, Stelvio usually handles this step for you (e.g. when using custom domain with API Gateway)**

     `AcmValidatedDomain` is a Stelvio component that automatically creates the following three Pulumi resources on AWS, and your DNS provider:

     - `certificate`: `pulumi_aws.acm.Certificate`